AnejL/archer/readme.md

 **What is it?**

 It's an interactive utility installer for Arch + pacman based systems.
-It installs my personal barebones system utilities + minimal set of suckless tools (dwm with fullgaps patch + st + dmenu).
+It installs my personal barebones system utilities, formats home folder, downloads my shell scripts, configs and my fork of suckless dwm and st.

 **How to run it?**